-Even if you want to have a very simple and cartoony style, it’s important to first understand how the body works.
+Even if you want a very simple and cartoony style, it’s important first to understand how the body works.

 How the limbs connect with each other, their proportions, and sizes.

-Only when all of that is understood and internalized, can you break it down into simpler shapes!
+Only when all that is understood and internalized can you break it down into simpler shapes!

 Practicing anatomy will also help your body memorize the shapes and strokes you need when drawing the human body.

-Once you study and practice it enough, it will be much easier to draw what’s in your head and imagination.
+Once you study and practice it enough, drawing what’s in your head and imagination will be much easier.

-I know we all want to jump into drawing our own characters, but first we need to do some studying and practice.
+I know we all want to jump into drawing our own characters, but first, we need to study and practice our anatomy fundamentals.

 Now, of course, this practice doesn’t need to be super deep or boring, so I think the drawing exercises mentioned in this article are perfect for learning while having fun!

 So, are you ready for some anatomy drawing practice?